 The St. Louis Fed has devised a method of crunching eighteen of these sensitive indices down into one convenient index it calls the St. Louis Fed Financial Stress Index (STLFSI).

-The latest results of the STLFSI indicate that the level of financial stress has remained largly flat in the last few weeks hovering at a level of .35 at since mid-October.
+The latest results of the STLFSI indicate that the level of financial stress remains elevated with December's results near the highest level seen in since 2009 at .83.